notmattlucas/lucas-matt.github.io/_posts/2016-08-05-survivorship-bias.md

 During the dark days of World War II the American military presented their Statistical Research Group with a problem.
 They wanted to add additional armour to their bombers, but clearly couldn't put the armour everywhere because of the additional weight it would add to the planes.
+The group was tasked with working out how much armor to allocate to the various regions of the aircraft to maximize defense whilst minimizing any effect on fuel consumption and agility.

 Engineers inspected a number of bombers that had seen some action.
 These planes had bullet holes that were distributed mainly across the wings and body.
 Comparatively the engines and cockpit had much less damage.
-This had lead the commanders to make the obvious conclusion that they should enhance armour on areas that had been hit most frequently, namely the fuselage and wings.
-They just needed to know by exactly what proportion, and this is where the statisticians came in.
+This had lead the commanders to make the obvious, but foolish, conclusion that they should enhance armour on areas that had been hit most frequently, namely the fuselage and wings.

 One of the many geniuses of the group, Abraham Wald, realised that they were looking at the problem from completely the wrong angle.
 It's not